EvgeniyMukhamedjanov/liquid-ajax-cart/README.md

 cartChange( body ) — calls /cart/change.js

+#### `subscribeToCartAjaxRequests( callback )`
-subscribeToCartAjaxRequests( callback ) — callback will be called before performing each request.
+The callback will be called before each request gets performed.

 Two parameters will be passed to the callback function:
 - data — object with information about the request
 - subscribeToResult — function to subscribe to result of the request.
-Pass a callback function to `subscribeToResult` and the callback will be called after the request is performed.
-One parameter will be passed to the callback — data with information about the performed request.
+Pass a result-callback function to `subscribeToResult` and the result-callback will be called after the request is performed.
+One parameter will be passed to the restult-callback — data with information about the performed request.

 ```liquid
 <script type="module">